 In such cases, SAE authentication may be first used to establish an SAE PMKSA.

 The PMKSA is then used in PTKSA derivation for PASN authentication.
 If establishment of SAE PMKSA fails, PASN authentication shall be abandoned.
+An SAE PMKSA so established shall be used only to establish PTKSAs that are negotiated via PASN authentication.

 12.xx.6 PASN authentication with FT